FriendGroupBot/main/rating-1.md

 ## FriendGroup

 Thank you for your feedback!
-You gave this question 1 star (we'll try harder next time)
+You gave this question 1 star (sorry for being such a fail)

 FriendGroup Bot